 T-Ball: 4-6 years, co-ed; Machine Pitch: 7-8 years, co-ed; Girls softball: 15 years

-Practices are Tuesday and Thursday beginning March 25 at Edgewood Recreation Center, 5:30pm to 7:00pm
+Practices are Tuesday and Thursday beginning in the Spring at Edgewood Recreation Center, 5:30pm to 7:00pm

 Cheerleading has provided youth with an opportunity to learn skills, discipline, and teamwork.
-Beacon House cheerleaders perform at games, competitions, and special events.
-To register, pick up a Registration packet at Beacon House beginning March 31.
-Practices will begin soon.
+Beacon House cheerleaders perform in local, regional, and national competitions and special events.

 Sports Summer Camp